Friday, January 19th, 2018, 6-8:30pm: Wines of the Southern Hemisphere

 We’re Taking the Show on the Road!

-You can now bring the Museum to your organization or club through the Elliott Museum’s speaker’s bureau.
+You can now bring the Museum to your organization or club through the Elliott Museum’s Speaker’s Bureau.
 You can choose from select topics and speakers on topics that relate to the Museum’s exhibitions and collections.
-For 2016-2017, may we recommend to you the following presentations?
+For 2017, we offer the following presentations:

 Speaker: Robin Potvin, Museum Archive Researcher

 Duration: 20-30 minutes, could be longer with question and answers

 In the Thurlow Library and Archives at the Elliott Museum you will find one of the largest collections of materials about Hugh Willoughby, adventurer, athlete, aviator, inventor, photographer, and seasonal resident of Sewall’s Point.
 Willoughby invented a plane called the Pelican, a replica of which is on display at the Museum.
 He also canoed across the Everglades, taking photos and writing a book about his experiences.
 Museum volunteer archivist Robin Potvin has been cataloguing the Willoughby collection.
 Her work has put her in touch with other Willoughby researchers.
 She has written an article about Willoughby and is now available to share her discoveries in a presentation.

 Sterling Elliott: The Most Famous Inventor of Whom You Have Never Heard